freevariable/Sydneus-Serverless-Astrophysics/README.md

 #### Planets (without Proof of Work)

 Example: generate the physical characteristics of the first planet orbiting sun RWh.
-We can see that this planet is in the habitable zone, what's more it has an atmosphere but its gravity is nearly twice as much as earth.
+We can see that this is a small planet (radius 1487.5km) in the habitable zone of RWh, what's more it has an atmosphere but its gravity is low, similar to our good old Moon.

 ```
 curl 'http://127.0.0.1:14799/v1/get/pl/player4067/400/29/RWh/1'